-The Company proposes to recover all pilot costs through a fully reconciling cost recovery surcharge applicable to all customers on Rate S-05, S-06, S-10 and S-14.
-The surcharge will be calculated to recover the estimated pilot costs over a two-year period with reconciliation of actual expense and revenue at the end of the two-year period.
+The Company willproposes to recover all pilot costs through a fully reconciling cost recovery surcharge applicable to all customers on Rate S-05, S-06, S-10 and S-14 as approved by the PUC.
+The surcharge will be calculated to recover the estimated pilot costs over a two-year period with reconciliation of actual expenses and collected revenue at the end of the two-year period.
 Any over or under recovery of expense will be refunded to or recovered from customers over a subsequent 12-month period.
 The surcharge will be a per luminaire surcharge provided that the Company can implement a per luminaire charge for little or no incremental cost.
+The luminaire count, for the purpose of determining the surcharge value per billing account, will be adjusted on a quarterly basis.
 Otherwise, the Company proposes that the surcharge be a per kWh charge.